HelpViewer/helpAuthorsGuide/README.md

-# helpTemplate
+# helpAuthorsGuide
-Help file base template
+Help file for authors of new help files